Semrush helps you:

 Step #5: Create (and Promote) Optimized Playlists

-Playlists are an underrated way to get more views (and subscribers).
+Playlists are an underrated way to get more views (and increase your subscriber count).

 Why?